msjimc/Get_LOC/Python script for eDirect/README.md

 **Points**:
 1. The text: {name} is replaced by the search term.
 2. The [Gene Name] limits the search to genes otherwise terms such as **CAT** return terms linked to the animal as well as to "catalase".
+3. It is possible to submit a list of IDs or file of ID's, however, while quicker it never seemed to work as well.
+For example, submitting BRCA1 on its own produced of 4 Mb results while BRCA1,TP53 returned just 429 Kb.
+Similarly, lists of RefSeq ID failed to return any data.